COMMAND-LABS/the-best-organic-smm-system-ever/README.step_by_step_setup.md

 # TLDR

-Here are the step-by-step setup steps for how to get this SMM system up-and-running.
+Here are the setup steps for how to get this SMM system up and running.
 Dedicated to Chris Larco.

 ## Overview

 1. Prereqs
+2. Prereqs for PART A
-2. Setting up PART A (Composition Agent)
+3. Setting up PART A (Composition Agent)
+4. Prereqs for PART B
-3. Setting up PART B (Distribution Agent)
+5. Setting up PART B (Distribution Agent)
+6. End-2-End Testing

 ## Prereqs for PART A